White Pekin Ducks

 What to expect from our White Pekin

-Due to our ducks being raised in a free range enviroment, our ducks will contain far less fat and will present a fuller and more balanced
+our duck’s lifestyle in an open pasture environment, our ducks will contain far less fat presenting a fuller and more balanced flavor than their

 Ordering our White Pekin

 Normally we offer our White Pekin the first weekend of each month, March through December.
 These birds are in limited quantity as we have